Colonel general: Mongolia

-In 1961, J.Lkhagvasuren was awarded the title of Colonel General of the People's Republic of Mongolia.
+In 1961, J. Lkhagvasuren was awarded the title of Colonel General of the People's Republic of Mongolia.
 There are 9 people in Mongolia who have been promoted to colonel general.
-Currently, one person is currently living.
-He is Sonomyn Luvsangombo.
+Currently, one person, Sonomyn Luvsangombo, is living.
 Since 2006, this rank has been removed from the ranks of the Mongolian Armed Forces.

 North Korea

 The North Korean rank of sangjang translates as "colonel general".
-Sangjang is senior to that of jungjang (usually translated as "lieutenant general") and junior to that of daejang (usually translated as "general").
+A sangjang is senior to a jungjang (usually translated as "lieutenant general") and junior to a daejang (usually translated as "general").

 This rank is typically held by the commanding officer of units along the Korean DMZ and the North Korean security zone at Panmunjom.
-It is also the rank held by the KPA Pyongyang Defense Command's commanding general.
+It is the rank held by the KPA Pyongyang Defense Command's commanding general.